cdfre0/Shop/README.md

 >>>Run through NetBeans

+Step 1:
+        a)Make connection to local server on ip : 127.0.0.1 port 3306
-Step 1: Run MySQL database on localhost 3306, with username: user, password: password, not using SSL,
+        a)Run MySQL database on localhost 3306, with username: "root", password: "password", not using SSL b)Create schema:"shopschema"
-            or change details in src\main\resources\application.yml
+            or change details in src\main\resources\application.yml to what you prefer and adjust changes to MySql database.

 Step 2: Build project